ibm-cloud-docs/vpc/file_storage_vpc_about.md

 You can configure your security group in a more dynamic way by allowing all traffic between members of the security group.
 Then, attach this security group to the network interface of the virtual server instance and the virtual network interface of the mount target.
 For more information, see [Allow traffic between members of a security group](/docs/vpc?topic=vpc-using-security-groups#sg-use-case-3).

-When you create the mount target, you can specify a subnet and reserved IP address for the virtual network interface, or have the service pick an IP address for you in the specified subnet.
+When you create the mount target, you can specify a subnet and reserved IP address for the virtual network interface.
+Or you can let the service pick an IP address for you in the specified subnet.
 The mount target must have a VPC private IP address, and the IP address must be in a subnet that is in the same zone as the share.
 The IP address that is assigned to the mount target cannot be changed later.

 When you create the mount target with a virtual network interface, its IP address is determined in either of the following ways: